 The opposite slopes of Kilima-Njaro present a most remarkable contrast in their general appearance.
 All the streams which take their rise amid the snows of the higher regions flow exclusively down the southern flanks of the mountain.
-A few torrents have no doubt their sources on the east and west sides, but these sources are all situated about the base, so that here the upper slopes are destitute of running waters, while the northern flanks are everywhere perfectly dry on the surface.
+A few torrents have no doubt their sources on the cast and west sides, but these sources are all situated about the base, so that here the upper slopes are destitute of running waters, while the northern flanks are everywhere perfectly dry on the surface.
 It is watered by no streams.
 Hence the Njiri plain, which on this side stretches along the foot of the mountain, is a complete desert, although a few springs are seen bubbling up here and there.
-These springs, which flow to the surrounding lagoons and saline reservoirs, are evidently themselves fed by underground streams concealed amid the ashes and scoriæ of the volcano.
+These springs, which flow to the surrounding lagoons and saline reservoirs, are evidently themselves fed by underground streams concealed amid the ashes and scorice of the volcano.

 The Njiri reservoirs are not the only closed basins occurring round about the periphery of Kilima-Njaro.
-One of these basins lying at its south-east foot, and known as Lake Chala, is a flooded igneous crater, whose almost vertical walls of scoriæ are encircled on the summit by a garland of verdure.
+One of these basins lying at its south-east foot, and known as Lake Chala, is a flooded igneous crater, whose almost vertical walls of scorice are encircled on the summit by a garland of verdure.
 Its waters are sweet and transparent.
-The Masai have a tradition that the lake was formed during a violent eruption, during which one of their villages disappeared; and, as in so of the cattle, the bleating of the sheep, and the shouts of the herdsmen rising like a distant echo from the depths of the abyss.
+The Masai have a tradition that the lake was formed during a violent eruption, during which one of their villages disappeared; aud, as in so many other volcanic regions, they fancy they still oceasionally hear the bellowing of the cattle, the bleating of the sheep, and the shouts of the herdsmen rising like a distant echo from the depths of the abyss.
 This illusion is, with great probability, attributed by Wray to the confused noise of the flocks of aquatic birds reverberating from side to side of the walls of the basin.